How LinkedIn Adopted Protocol Buffers to Reduce Latency by 60%

 Why Use Protocol Buffers?

 JSON serialization became a performance bottleneck at LinkedIn.
 Because textual format needed extra network bandwidth.
 And more computing resources to compress data.
-This resulted in poor latency and throughput.
+It resulted in poor latency and throughput.

 Also skipping unwanted data fields is not possible while parsing JSON.
 Because there is no separation between data and metadata.